 Oral and intravenous corticosteroids for asthma attacks: These may be used for severe asthma symptoms that have not responded to albuterol given every 4 hours for 1-2 days.
 They may take a few hours or a few days to be fully effective.
 Long-term use of these medications can cause serious side effects, including cataracts, mood and appetite changes, weight gain, osteoporosis, muscle weakness, decreased resistance to infection, high blood pressure and thinning of the skin.

 Other medications focus on treating allergy triggers for asthma.
 These include:

-- Immunotherapy.
-If you have allergic asthma that can’t be easily controlled by avoiding triggers and using medication, allergy desensitization shots (immunotherapy) may help you.
-You’ll begin with skin tests to determine the allergens that cause you the most trouble, followed by a series of therapeutic injections containing small doses of those allergens.
+Immunotherapy: This can be very helpful for patients with severe allergies who haven’t responded well to medications.
+You will receive a skin test to determine the allergens that cause you the most trouble.
+You will then receive therapeutic injections containing small doses of those allergens.
 You generally receive injections once a week for a few months, then once a month for a period of three to five years.
-Over time, you should lose your sensitivity to the allergens.
-Immunotherapy isn’t for everyone, though.
-You’re most likely to benefit if it’s clear you have allergic asthma.
-In addition, immunotherapy carries the risk of an allergic reaction to the shot.
-Life-threatening reactions are rare but possible.
+Over time, you should lose your sensitivity to your allergens.
+Hopefully exposure to these allergens won’t cause you to have an asthma attack anymore.
+Life-threatening allergic reactions to the injections are a rare but possible complication of immunotherapy.